chanedwin/pydistinct/README.md

 # Pydistinct - Population Distinct Value Estimators

- This package provides statistical estimators to predict a population's total number of distinct values from a sample sequence.
+ This package provides statistical estimators to predict a population's cardinality (number of distinct values) from a sample sequence.

  Specifically, given a sample sequence of _n_ values with only _d_ distinct values, predict the total number of distinct values _D_ that exists in the population _N_ (even if _N_ is unknown).

+Comparison of these estimators with [hyperloglog](https://pypi.org/project/hyperloglog/) - if you have the entire dataset and you want to compute its cardinality, use hyperloglog.
+If you only have a sample of the dataset but want to estimate the entire dataset's cardinality, these estimators would be more appropriate.

 Sample use cases :
 * estimating the number of unique elements in an infinite stream